What's New?

 What's new in Version 4.1.0.1 (released 21st May 2007)

-- Added ability for Web Update Wizard message boxes, which are normally displayed
+- Added ability for Software Update Wizard message boxes, which are normally displayed

 with a topmost and centered window style to be dragged around the desktop.